 "But don't tax them."
 Radi Calize waxes sarcastic.
 "Everyone should pay a fair sales tax.
 Even the poor.
 No income tax, no capital gains tax, no inheritance tax will assure that less get rich, while the lucky few stay rich and more become poor.
 Almost 100% of middle class and working poor incomes will be subject to that travesty of a tax.
 As in Robin Hood's day, we'll pay tax to support [today's spiritual heirs of] royal aristocracy.
 In our time and place they are the Tory traitors to the American Revolution.
-Of course they don't care about the mathematical certainty that only a few can be rich.
-They're better off than most or the rest of us.
+Of course the bourgeois don't care about the mathematical certainty that only a few can be rich.
+Even petty peddlers and cabbies can be better off than most or the rest of us.
 They can also pretend that soon they'll be rich too."